russellporter/openskidata-processor/README.md

 ### Elevation data

-Lifts & runs will be augmented with elevation data.
+Features will be augmented with elevation data.

-`ELEVATION_SERVER_URL` must be set to an endpoint that can receive POST requests in the format of https://github.com/racemap/elevation-service
+To enable, set `ELEVATION_SERVER_URL` to an endpoint that can receive POST requests in the format of https://github.com/racemap/elevation-service.
 You should use a local instance of the elevation server because a large number of requests will be performed.

+### Reverse geocoding

+Features will be augmented with country/region/locality information.

+To enable, set `GEOCODING_SERVER_URL` to an endpoint that reverse geocodes in the format of https://photon.komoot.io/reverse.
+Geocoding results are cached on disk (by default in the `cache` directory) for faster subsequent runs of the processor.

 ## Troubleshooting